eclipse-sumo/sumo.website/content/conference.md

 - An emergency vehicle prioritzation strategy with simulation results of Brunswick
 - I4Port
 - SUMOPy - a simulation suite to create traffic scenarios with SUMO
+- Impact of heavy vehicles on road congestion

 Poster Session Chair: Angelo Banse